wearefine/fae/docs/quickstart-guide.md

 ## Fae's Page Generator

-Fae has a built in pages module that let's you define content blocks on a page as attributes on a model.
+Fae has a built-in pages module that let's you define content blocks on a page as attributes on a model.
 This allows you to get content for an about page via `AboutUsPage.instance` instead of dealing with hard-coded IDs.

 To use this module, you'll have to follow Fae's convention, but we have a custom genereator to get you started.